 ForwardHealth may complete real-time eligibility determinations for BadgerCare Plus and/or Family Planning Only Services applicants who meet pre-screening criteria and whose reported information can be verified in real time while applying in ACCESS Apply for Benefits.
-Once an applicant is determined eligible through the real-time eligibility process, the member is considered eligible for BadgerCare Plus and/or Family Planning Only Services and will be enrolled for 12 months, unless changes affecting eligibility occur before the 12-month period ends.
+Once an applicant is determined eligible through the real-time eligibility process, he or she is considered eligible for BadgerCare Plus and/or Family Planning Only Services and will be enrolled for 12 months, unless changes affecting eligibility occur before the 12-month period ends.

-Members will receive a temporary ID card for BadgerCare Plus and/or Family Planning Only Services.
-The temporary ID card will be valid for the dates listed on the card and will allow the applicant and/or household members to get immediate health care or pharmacy services.
-Each approved applicant will get his or her own card, and each card will include the member's ForwardHealth ID number.
+A member determined eligible through the real-time eligibility process will receive a temporary ID (identification) card for BadgerCare Plus and/or Family Planning Only Services.
+Each member will get his or her own card, and each card will include the member's ForwardHealth ID number.
+The temporary ID card will be valid for the dates listed on the card and will allow the member to get immediate health care or pharmacy services.

-Enrollment Verification
+Eligibility Verification